A Look At The Amiga Game Worthy – And Worthy It Is!

 6

-Worthy was released back in June 2018 and normally we would have done an article at release but we had gone for the retail big box version and little did we know was that this would take over 2 months to be delivered and needless to say – the hype was gone when the box finally arrived.
+Worthy was released back in June 2018, and normally, we would have published a review right at launch.
+However, we opted for the retail big box version—and little did we know it would take over two months to arrive.
+By the time it finally showed up, the initial hype had long faded.

-The point of the game is to impress a girl by collecting diamonds, slaying monsters and flicking switches to win her heart and you won’t be able to go to the next level without proving you are worthy of that.
+The goal of Worthy is simple: impress a girl by collecting diamonds, slaying monsters, and flicking switches to prove you’re worthy of her heart.
+You can’t move on to the next level without showing your skills.

-I must admit that i have yet to complete it, I managed to get to level 30 earlier this week and decided to take a break before going totally crazy, i know there are walkthroughs out there but I rather not want to use them as I will beat this game one day for sure…
+I have to admit, I haven’t finished it yet.
+I made it to level 30 earlier this week and decided to take a break before going completely crazy.
+Sure, walkthroughs exist, but I’d rather tackle it on my own—I’m determined to beat this game someday!

-Worthy is full of puzzles that will make your head spin and there are most likely many ways to complete the levels but there are a total of 40 levels and there are even multiple endings which are pretty uncommon in Amiga games.
+Worthy is packed with puzzles that will twist your brain, and there are likely multiple ways to tackle each level.
+With a total of 40 levels and even multiple endings—a rarity for Amiga games—there’s plenty of challenge and replay value.

 1. The Digital download version is 9 EUR.